Dystopian literature remains popular with middle school students… and they can’t seem to get enough of this genre.

 Ready to incorporate dystopian novels into your book clubs?

-If you’re ready to get started and need resource materials that will work with any title you choose, check out my dystopia literature circle resource that you can use with any novel.
+If you’re ready to get started and need resource materials that will work with any title you choose, you’ll find everything you need in this dystopia literature circle teaching resource.

 What other titles do you recommend to your readers?
 Let us know in the comments below!